 Silverfish are crawling insects (silver or light brown in color and up to ¾” long) that prefer warmer environments (70-80 degrees) and humidity.
-They live quite a while—usually from 2-8 years—and will eat paper (watch those valuable books), paste, flour and grains, and sometimes cloth or dried meats.
+They live quite a while—usually from 2-8 years—and will eat paper (watch those valuable books), paste, flour, and grains, and sometimes cloth or dried meat.
 While some have suggested a dirty house draws silverfish, this is not necessarily true.
-They prefer dark, damp spaces (basements, bathrooms, kitchens and laundry areas) and can survive for long periods of time without food.
+They prefer dark, damp spaces (basements, bathrooms, kitchens, and laundry areas) and can survive for long periods of time without food.
 They are considered nuisances, but do not cause disease.
 You may have silverfish in your home and not know it.
 Over the counter traps may attract individual insects but are not very effective in getting rid of an infestation.
 Professional pest control services are usually required.

 Why do the ants keep coming back?

 Ants can get into your house through very tiny openings, and it’s sometimes hard to identify exactly how they are getting in.
 Even if the initial problem is treated and resolved, other ant colonies may find their way into your home looking for moisture or food, especially if outside conditions are extreme (too dry, too wet, etc.).